trackmania-rl/tmrl/README.md

 ## Introduction

-`tmrl` is a python framework designed to help you train Artificial Intelligences (AIs), also called "policies", for your own robots or real-time video games.
+`tmrl` is a python framework designed to help you train Artificial Intelligences (AIs) through deep Reinforcement Learning (RL), for your own robots or real-time video games.

-This is done through Deep Reinforcement Learning (RL).
+_Note: In RL, an AI is called a policy._

 ### User features (trackmania):
 * **Training algorithms:**